lonsing/qratpreplus/index.md

 ### EXEMPLIFYING THE POWER OF THE QRAT+ SYSTEM ###

-The following examples illustrate that redundancy removal based on QRAT+ as implemented in QRATPre+ is more powerful than based on QRAT.
+The following examples illustrate that redundancy removal based on QRAT+ as implemented in QRATPre+ is more powerful than based on QRAT, with respect to single applications of rewrite rules.
+In our implementation, we try to remove clauses and literals by single applications of rewrite rules in multiple rounds.
+E.g., we do not attempt to remove a clause by applying a sequence of rewrite rules to it within a round.

 #### Clause Elimination ####